Domon/vimfiles/README.md

 ## Not bundled plugins

 * [syntastic][] - It makes saving and quitting longer.
-There could be some way to prevent it but I have given up.
+There could be some way to mitigate but I have given up.

 [syntastic]: https://github.com/vim-syntastic/syntastic